UncleFirefox/C8POC/README.md

 -Monitorize the real speed of the emulator (e.g. show FPS in the Graphics Plugin)

 -Unit testing (something left apart that should take relevance)

+-For SDL libraries, install the SDLDotNet SDK which can be found here: http://sourceforge.net/projects/cs-sdl/files/SDL.NET/6.1.1beta/sdldotnet-6.1.1beta-sdk-setup.exe/download